emberjs/rfcs/text/0756-helper-default-manager.md

 folks no longer need to jump over to the app/addon helpers directory to create a helper "just to do this one simple thing".
 It's all now `{{this.myHelper}}` or `{{this.myModifier}}`.

-This has the added benefit of, with template strict mode, using plain functions in module-scope for helpers and modifiers.
+The introduction of a plain-function helper-manager is important because over the past several years, we've seen on numerous occasion, folks new to Ember inherently expect that plain functions work in templates.

-For Example:
+Examples:

 ```js
 import Component from '@glimmer/component';